You've waited a lifetime for this moment to meet your baby. But what to pack for this precious first meeting?

 Plan and Pack Early

 Don’t be reliant on your partner knowing what to pack and throw together at the last minute.
-Taking charge beforehand means you’ll avoid those eye-rolling “but I asked you to pack it” conversations and focus instead on gazing in awe at baby and each other.
-Once you’ve packed your bag leave it by the door, or in the car with a check list of ‘last minute’ things to add.
+Taking charge beforehand with our handy printable checklist means you’ll avoid those eye-rolling “but I asked you to pack it” conversations and focus instead on gazing in awe at baby and each other.
+Once you’ve packed your bag leave it by the door, or in the car with a check list of ‘last minute’ things to add (space on the 1st page of our checklist to write these).
 Even if you’re having a home birth, it’s worth preparing this bag so that all your must-haves are in one place, or ready to grab if plans change and you do need to head to hospital.

 That way the only thing you’ll need to second guess is baby’s name!